lukereichold/arweave-swift/README.md

 A lightweight Swift client for the Arweave blockchain, providing type safety for interacting with the Arweave API

 ⚠️ _This `master` branch requires requires Xcode 13 / Swift 5.5.
-For stable versions, see the xx branch._
+For supporting older versions, see the [stable branch](https://github.com/lukereichold/arweave-swift/tree/stable)._

 ## Installation